Thursday, 29 August 2013 00:00

-“I am a father of five, and the Holocaust Memorial and Tolerance Center’s mission to educate our youth on diversity and tolerance fuels my passion for spreading the word and doing good things,” Rosen said.
+“I am a father of five, and the Holocaust Memorial and Tolerance Center’s mission to educate our youth on diversity and tolerance fuels my passion for spreading the word and doing good things,” Rosen said of the golf event.
 “Our children are our future.
 Dialogue and exchange between people of different views, cultures and faiths is the glue that will hold us together and enrich us all.”

 Since 2007, Rosen’s involvement with the HMTC has become greater and greater, including chairman of the golf outing fundraiser and serving as the organization’s vice chairman.
 Steven Markowitz, HMTC chairman, presented Rosen with a plaque expressing the board’s appreciation for his five years of service as the golf outing chairman.

 A live auction was held in the ballroom and, combined with the silent auction, brought in close to $25,000 for HMTC’s education programs and services.
-HMTC Chairman Emeritus Howard Maier opened the live auction before 250 enthusiastic guests, and long-time supporter Neil Rosenfeld started the bidding.
+Howard Maier, HMTC chairman emeritus, started the live auction off before 250 enthusiastic guests and long-time supporter Neil Rosenfeld started the bidding.

-The auction ended with a special appearance by Adam Richman, best known as the host of “Man vs. Food,” on the Travel Channel.
+The auction ended with a special appearance by Adam Richman, best known as the host of “Man vs. Food,” the highest rated show in the history of the Travel Channel.
 He attended in the memory of his grandma, Rose, a holocaust survivor, for the 6,000,000 without a voice, and to make sure humanity and mankind never face these atrocities again.